geoserver/geoserver/doc/en/developer/source/policies/gsip.rst

 The typical life cycle of a GSIP is as follows:

 #.
-Developer has an intent to perform a major change
+Developer has an intent to perform a major change.
 #.
-Developer communicates with the community about the change
+Developer communicates with the community about the change.
 #.
-Developer goes off and implements the change
+Developer goes off and implements the change.
 #.
-Developer writes a GSIP and presents it to the community for feedback
+Developer writes a GSIP and presents it to the community for feedback.
 #.
-The PSC votes on the GSIP
+The PSC votes on the GSIP.
 #.
-Developer commits changes upon receiving a positive vote
+Developer commits changes upon receiving a positive vote.

 Writing a GSIP
 --------------